There are now 2 possible online modes for units:

 - Level 3 elective

-- Indicative assessments in this unit are as follows: (1) research proposal - expression of interest; (2) peer review; and (3) research proposal - full application.
+Indicative assessments in this unit are as follows: (1) research proposal; (2) peer review; and (3) project pitch.
 Further information is available in the unit outline.

 - Unit Coordinator(s)